Meet Me on the Roof: Composition and lyrics

-"Meet Me on the Roof" is a pop and rockabilly track with lyrics describing a man who looks up to a girl, hoping her expectations are low enough for her to meet him on the roof for a date.
+"Meet Me on the Roof" is a dance-pop song, combining 1950s rock and roll with modern pop rock.
+Its lyrics describe a man who looks up to a girl, hoping her expectations are low enough for her to meet him on the roof for a date.

 Release and reception

 "Meet Me on the Roof" was generally well received upon release, with critics such as Jordan Blum of Popmatters describing it as having a "tinge of 1950s rock and roll danceability and sleekness that's somewhat appealing".
 Other critics such as Neil McCormick of the Telegraph calls it "the swing of a Happy Days high school hop, albeit one in which the kids are on drugs and worrying about the apocalypse."
 When ranking all of Green Day's album tracks, it was placed number 94, stating simply "The undeserved hate for the new Green Day album isn't welcome here.
 If you disagree, you know where to meet us."
-Billboard critic Bobby Olivier notes that it could pass for the early work of the English rock band the Beatles.
+Billboard critic Bobby Olivier notes that it could pass for the early work of The Beatles.